PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 16:49:00
+Last updated: 2024-04-02 16:49:33
-Random Quote: Numberless are the worlds wonders, but none more wonderful than man. - Sophocles
+Random Quote: Always keep an open mind and a compassionate heart. - Phil Jackson